Typhoid Mary (character): Fictional character biography

 When Taskmaster is appointed as the Shadow Initiative's field leader, Taskmaster senses something familiar about Mutant Zero's body language (thanks to Taskmaster's superhuman ability), and initiates an impromptu sparring match with her to satisfy this curiosity.
 After witnessing her fighting style and provoking her into using her pyrokinesis, Taskmaster shatters her helmet's faceplate and reveals her true identity.

 As the Shadow Initiative prepares to capture Hardball in Madripoor, Mary reveals that the reason why she joined the Initiative is because she couldn't merge or block out her four personalities, so she offered to join in exchange for a pardon and to help integrate her fractured mind, which is still a work in progress.
-During the Shadow Initiative's fight against HYDRA, Mary loses control of her personalities, having spent too much time from the Zero Room, and flees into the wilds of Madripoor.
+During the Shadow Initiative's fight against Hydra, Mary loses control of her personalities, having spent too much time from the Zero Room, and flees.

 During the "Shadowland" storyline, Mary answers Daredevil's call for superheroes to join The Hand in providing martial law for an ever-increasing area of New York City.
 She claims that her time in the Initiative was successful in integrating her fractured mind, but Daredevil does not believe her.
 Following the war, Kingpin—using secret code words to activate her fourth personality—reveals that she was an inside agent who was ignorant of her 'true' goal all along.

 Typhoid Mary joins the Sisterhood of Mutants, as Lady Deathstrike promises to use Arkea to reintegrate Mary's personalities, which Arkea then does.
 The sisterhood, specifically Arkea and Amora, resurrect Selene and Madelyne Pryor.
 Before the Sisterhood can recruit additional members and go on an offensive, the X-Men attack.
 Typhoid Mary is defeated by Psylocke.
 Arkea is killed, while Madelyne swears to maintain the Sisterhood and continue the war against the X-Men.

-During the "Infinity Wars" storyline, Typhoid Mary is among the villains that accompany Turk Barrett to a meeting with the Infinity Watch at Central Park.
+In Infinity Wars, Typhoid Mary is among the villains who accompany Turk Barrett to a meeting with the Infinity Watch at Central Park.